tyoeer/Chaoshead/design.md

     - `parse` & `serialize` convert between that direct representation and usable representations of actual levels
   - `level/`: Everything dealing with the Lua representation of a LH level.
     - `limits.lua`: A list of functions for checking various limits imposed by several different things.
-- `ui/`: The main UI system, and UI parts that aren't their own module.
+- `ui/`: The main UI system.
 Has its own design.md describing (some of) the design of the UI system.
 - `settings/`: The settings & storage systems aka systems for data that persists between restarts.
   - `init.lua`: The actual code.
   - The other files: default settings.